Kris2236/C/README.md

 # C

-This repository includes simple algorithm and data structures.
+This repository includes simple
+  - algorithm and data structures in basics
+  - Linux system operations